Love Alone Doesn’t Answer Every Question

 300,000+ babies estimated to born with SCD annually

-1 in 13 Black or African American babies in the U.S. carry the trait
+1 in 13 Black or African American babies in the U.S. carry the sickle cell trait

-1 in 4 Nigerians are carriers of the sickle cell trait
+1 in 4 Nigerians carry the sickle cell trait

 Yet conversations around genotype compatibility often come too late, if they happen at all.